VickenMat/Blockchain-Launchpad/Launchpad.md

 A cryptocurrency is a digital medium of exchange, created and stored on the blockchain using cryptography to verify the transfer of funds and creation of monetary units.
 They do not have any intrinsic value, no physical form, and suppy is determined by the protocol

-[Layer 1](https://www.lcx.com/layer-1-blockchain-explained/) refers to the most fundamental blockchain protocol that serves as the network's foundation.
-It is essential a distributed ledger designed to securely record transactions on a public, immutable, and trustless ledger.
+[Layer 1](https://www.lcx.com/layer-1-blockchain-explained/) refers to the most fundamental blockchain protocol that serves as a network's foundation which is a distributed ledger designed to securely record transactions on a public, immutable, and trustless database.
 They are the foundation because it provides the infrastructure for all applications and protocols developed on top of the network.
 It's primary responsibilities are maintaining the distributed ledger, validating transactions, and protecting the network from threats.
 All on-chain transactions are executed on layer-1 and therefore serves as the source of truth.

 ### Bitcoin